pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/10_commands_pipelines.md

 In order to execute a Pipeline, you have to send its YAML script in the body of a HTTP POST request to the server using the API endpoint `/api/v3/pipeline` and the header `Content-Type: application/yaml`.

-Let's assume a more sophisticated pipeline like this, with differnt parameter value formats:
+Let's assume a more sophisticated pipeline like this, with different parameter value formats:

 ```yaml
 pipeline: